tkafka/unfair-dice-simulator/features/unfair-dice-simulator.md

    - Column chart showing the distribution of rolls for both fair and unfair dice
    - Expected count line for fair dice
    - Standard deviation range (±1σ) for fair dice to show expected variation
+   - Responsive chart that adjusts to screen width
+   - Two-column layout on larger screens with game controls on the left and chart on the right

 ## Technical Implementation